rx-angular/rx-angular/apps/docs/docs/cdk/render-strategies/rx-schedule-task.md

 > 💡 Under the hood all our concurrent strategies are based on MessageChannel technology.

 To address the problem of long tasks and help browser split the work @rx-angular/cdk provides concurrent strategies.
-This strategies will help browser to chunk the work into non-blocking tasks whenever it's possible.
+These strategies will help browser to chunk the work into non-blocking tasks whenever it's possible.

 You can read detailed information about concurrent strategies [here](strategies/concurrent-strategies.md).